About Us

 Students will develop a strong sense of community involvement through artistic culture and leadership.

-meet our Planning Committee
+meet our Founding Board

 OFFICERS